 If you develop diarrhoea, be sure to drink plenty of fluids, preferably an oral rehydration solution containing water, and salt and sugar.
 If diarrhoea is bloody, persists for more than 72 hours or is accompanied by fever, shaking chills or severe abdominal pain, you should seek medical attention.

-Prevention and treatment Seek medical advice as soon as possible if you think you have either illness as they won't clear up without treatment (which is with specific antibiotics).
+Prevention and treatment Seek medical advice as soon as possible as it won't clear up without treatment (which is with specific antibiotics).
+Self-treatment: none.

 Health care in Africa is varied: it can be excellent in the major cities, which generally have well-trained doctors and nurses, but it is often patchy off the beaten track.